WHOIGit/shelltox/README.md

 ![bokeh_app_example](https://github.com/WHOIGit/shelltox/tree/master/misc/bokeh_app_example.png)

-## AlphaGamma
+## BetaGamma
-alphagamma is a CLI tool for calculating best uptake and depuration constants for a series of years and data-locations.
+betagamma is a CLI tool for calculating best uptake and depuration constants for a series of years and data-locations.
 It also calculates estimated best overall constants for a given input series.

-Basic usage: `python alphagamma.py alphagamma.ini --src ../data`
+Basic usage: `python betagamma.py betagamma.ini --src ../data`

-Here, `alphagamma.ini` is a configuration file containing year-location triplets with a strong corellation between HAB and measured shellfish toxicity.
+Here, `betagamma.ini` is a configuration file containing year-location triplets with a strong corellation between HAB and measured shellfish toxicity.